We got it.

 How Do I Stop Getting Price-Shopping Quote Requests

-You know the email.
+I've see these emails in manufacturing consultations.
 Someone found you on Google, maybe through a directory, and they want a quote on 500 widgets.
 No drawings attached.
 No material spec.
 No tolerance callouts.
 Just "how much for 500 of these?"

 These requests eat hours.
 Your estimator has to chase down specifications.
 Half the time the prospect ghosts after you send numbers.
 The other half, they're comparing you against a shop overseas or someone running equipment from the 1990s.